 As I picked the palta from the pateela to pour some rice to my plate, “No it can’t.
 How could it happen?
 She might be really hungry like me today.
 Does that mean we feel alike?
 Is it the another signal that we’ve been made for each other?”

-I kept thinking and she helped herself and took her seat with Bhawna in tow as usual.
-You know, what’s the biggest reason for boys’ trouble; they give a damn if whole world is on fire but think too much if there’s a girl involved.
+I kept thinking and she helped herself and took her seat with Megha in tow as usual.
+You know, what the big.loest reason for boys’ trouble is; they give a damn if whole world is on fire but think too much if there’s a girl involved.
 And it’s an ICU case the girl involved caught the fancy of their fantasy.

 But one thing was sure; she hadn’t noticed me.
 Otherwise, she wouldn’t had dominated her juniors.
-She was a new Siya new me.
-I’d never imagined even in my nightmares that she can bully her juniors like that.
-It was a long line and she was just bothered about.
+She was a new Siya to me.
+I’d never imagined even in my nightmares that she could bully her juniors like that.
+It was a long line and she was just not bothered.
 There was a junior who’d not seen her didn’t give her the way.
-Mymy the way she gave her the look would have scared hell out of her.
+And the way she gave her a look would have scared hell out of her.
 So, she was not a goody goody girl who was an angel of goodness to me.
 She had surely got some traits of a devil but I loved this devil.
 She couldn’t do any wrong.
 I wouldn’t have complained even if she’d killed me in front of my eyes.
 That’s only problem with the writers.
 They can think of anything.
 See how I made a devil out of an angel, my angel.
 And I lost myself, again like a thousand previous times, in her antics.
 Her spoon – I don’t think there couldn’t be anything luckier than that spoon.
-I can take a million birth to become her spoon but only after I made her mine in this birth.
+I can take a million births to become her spoon but only after I made her mine in this birth.
 And there were no second thoughts.

 Rakhi, the festival of brother-sister bond was approaching.
 And love, of course sibling, was in the air.
 As Rakhi approaches, the girl hostel got busy in a unique task, the task of identifying and locating to-be-brothers for the upcoming Rakhi.
 The criteria used to be simple.
 There were two in fact.
 First, he was a brother material, not boyfriend.
 Second, either he was a stalker or the girl had predicted a love proposal from him is in making.
 And as they say prevention is the best cure.